AJ-Ianozi/getada/readme.md

 * Linux, built against glibc
 * MacOS

-For Windows, please use the current windows installer exe located on Alire's [https://github.com/alire-project/alire/releases](Releases Page).
+For Windows, please use the current windows installer exe located on [Alire's Releases Page](https://github.com/alire-project/alire/releases).

 It is in very early beta, so please report any bugs you find!